Apple defies China slowdown fears with strong iPhone sales

 "I think the smartphone is increasingly viewed as an essential in China.
 So, I don't see the economy weighing significantly on Apple growth over the next few quarters."

-Apple's results follow stronger-than-expected earnings from companies including Alibaba Group Holding Ltd (BABA.N) and Nike Inc (NKE.N).
+Apple's results follow stronger-than-expected earnings from companies including Alibaba Group Holding Ltd and Nike Inc. [nL3N12R3OA] [nL4N11V1U8]

 RISING MIDDLE CLASS